benmiller314/dsam2024fall/schedule.md

 For week 5, [**pre-record** a 5-minute presentation](projects#presentations-and-peer-review) on your independent project, which we can view in class and discuss.
 For this iteration, you should be able to answer the following:

-* What objects are you working with?
+* What sources / objects are you working with?
 * What questions do you have about them?
 * What are your long-term goals?
 * What are your next steps?